zipizap/podlogreader/README.md

   - Discovers the *name-of-all-pods-of-that-deployment* (ex: nginxdeploy-xxx-yy1, nginxdeploy-xxx-yy2, ..., nginxdeploy-xxx-yyn)

   - Creates-or-updates a *role* (ex: podlogreader-nginxdeploy) to read logs of only those deployment-pods (minimum permitions)
-    It updates the role field `resouceNames:` with the *name-of-all-pods-of-that-deployment*, and keeps updating them on any pod-changes detected
+    It updates the role field `resourceNames:` with the *name-of-all-pods-of-that-deployment*, and keeps updating them on any pod-changes detected
     Ex:
     ```
     apiVersion: rbac.authorization.k8s.io/v1